Xianguang-Zhou/chmsee/README.md

 ==========================================

-Note: If you are using Ubuntu 16.04, then you need to install g++ compiler with a version higher than "5.4.0".
+Note: If you are using Ubuntu 16.04, then you need to install g++ compiler with a version equal to or higher than "5.0.0".

 ```shell
 sudo apt-get install g++-5 cmake intltool libgtk2.0-dev libglade2-dev \